pippinbarr/cart253-2019/modules/core-while-loops/core-while-loops.md

 - Here we have a loop version of drawing the caterpillar!
 - The start conditions are the variables along with the size of the window
-- The stopping condition is when `segmentsDrawn` is equal to `numSegments` (e.g. we've drawn the caterpillar)
+- The stopping condition is when `segmentsDrawn` is equal to `numSegments` (e.g. we've drawn all segments of the caterpillar)
-- The actions are to draw a segment in the current location, and then __move__ the location to the right
+- The instructions are to
+  - __draw__ a segment in the current position,
+  - __move__ the drawing position to the right
+  - __increase__ the variable tracking the number of segments drawn

 ---